Speak to our specialist nurses

 You can also speak to our specialist nurses on our free Support Line

+Borderline resectable cancer is cancer that has grown very close to the major blood vessels near the pancreas.
 It may be possible to remove the cancer, but it depends which blood vessels are affected and how far the cancer has grown.

 If you have cancer that has spread to other parts of the body (advanced or metastatic cancer) it may cause pain by pressing on other organs or nerves near the pancreas.
 You may be able to have radiotherapy to help the pain.
 This is called palliative radiotherapy.
-Read more about treatments to manage pain.

 Review date January 2026